Apply to The Ganas Network Fellowship!

 About The Fellowship

-The Ganas Network is dedicated to building a group of public charter school alumni who can advocate for public charter schools and their permanent place in the fabric of K-12 education while bridging the gap between school and career.
+The Ganas Network Fellowship acts as a launchpad and accelerator for diverse, early-career professionals who attended a public charter school by offering them the opportunity to participate in a program aimed at building their career skills, growing their networks, and leading change in policy affecting access to high-quality education.
 As a Ganas Network Fellow, you will cement your professional path while paving the way for the next generation of students to find success, as you did, in a public charter school.

 What to expect as a Fellow